Asian stocks stronger on upbeat earnings, China factory data

-Asian stock markets were higher on Wednesday following Dow industrial's record-high finish, as upbeat corporate earnings reports and China factory data boosted investor confidence.
+Asian stock markets were higher on Wednesday following the Dow industrial's record-high finish as upbeat corporate earnings reports and China factory data boosted investor confidence.
 Apple's surprise earnings report pushed up share prices of its Asian suppliers.

-ECONOMIC DATA: Analysts said robust Chinese factory output report earlier this week continued to embolden investors as they waited for more data releases later this week.
+ECONOMIC DATA: Analysts said robust Chinese factory output reported earlier this week continued to embolden investors as they awaited more data releases.
 On Tuesday, Caixin/Markit factory purchasing managers' index, a private Chinese manufacturing survey, showed activity expanded last month to its highest level in four months.
-Overnight in the U.S., the Institute for Supply Management reports showed that U.S. factories expanded again last month albeit at a slower pace than in June.
+Overnight in the U.S., the Institute for Supply Management reports showed output by U.S. factories expanded again last month though at a slower pace than in June.
 Later Wednesday, U.S. payroll processor ADP will give its employment updates for July.
 But the biggest highlight will be the U.S. jobs report due Friday.

-iPHONE IMPACT: Apple reported Tuesday that its quarterly earnings rose 12 percent to $8.7 billion, exceeding expectations, as demand for iPhones rose and gave an upbeat revenue forecast for the current quarter.
-It also eased concerns about production problems for the next-generation iPhone.
+IPHONE IMPACT: Apple reported Tuesday that its quarterly earnings rose 12 percent to $8.7 billion, exceeding expectations, as demand for iPhones rose and gave an upbeat revenue forecast for the current quarter, easing concerns about production problems for the next-generation iPhone.
 Shares of Apple's suppliers in Asia rose.
 Samsung Electronics Co. rose 0.6 percent and LG Display Co. jumped 2.1 percent.
 Taiwan-based contract manufacturer Foxconn Technology Co., which assembles Apple's iPhones, climbed 2.2 percent.

 WALL STREET: U.S. stocks finished higher on Tuesday.
 The Standard & Poor's 500 index rose 0.2 percent to 2,476.35.
 The Dow Jones industrial average climbed 0.3 percent to 21,963.92, closing at a record high for the fifth day in a row.
 Nasdaq composite added 0.2 percent to 6,362.94.
 The Russell 2000 index of smaller-company stocks gained 0.2 percent to 1,428.33